allaydesai/Highway-Path-Planning/README.md

 |VELOCITY_RAMP                |0.224|5 m/sec^2  |
 |NO_OF_POINT_PATH             |50   | unit      |

+## Result

+The goals defined above were acheived and the car succesfully completed a loop of about 4.32 miles without and incidents.

+![alt text][result]

 ## Future Improvements

 There are several areas of improvement possible in future.
 I pointed out some while describing the planning process.
 Current organization of the code is not optimum and due to time constraints I was unable to split it into respective header files.
 Further currently I dont have cost functions for desired behavior.
 Adding cost functions that help follow traffic rules and selection of lanes better would help a great deal.
 When considering lane change currently I only consider the adjacent lane so if I am in lane 1, lane 3 would not be considered.
 Finally, Currently behavior planning and trajectory generation runs in the same time cycle which may not be the best choice.
 This planner is a basic implementation and there are various attributes that can be added to make it more robus and inclusive of real life scenarios.

 ---
 Getting Started